You can use Function Compute to perform real-time computing on incremental data in Tablestore.

 Background information

-Function Compute is a fully managed, event-driven computing service.
+Function Compute (FC) is an event-driven fully managed computing service.
 It allows you to focus on coding without the need to procure and manage infrastructure resources such as servers.
 You need to only upload your code or image.
-Function Compute allocates computing resources, runs tasks in an elastic and reliable manner, and provides features such as log query, performance monitoring, and alerting.
-For more information, see What is Function Compute?
+Function Compute prepares computing resources for you, elastically and reliably runs tasks, and provides features such as log queries, performance monitoring, and alerting.

-A Tablestore Stream is a tunnel that is used to obtain incremental data from Tablestore tables.
-After you create Tablestore triggers, a Tablestore Stream and a function in Function Compute can be automatically connected.
-This allows the custom program logic in the function to automatically process data modifications in Tablestore tables.
+Tablestore Stream is a data tunnel that is used to obtain incremental data in Tablestore tables.
+By creating a Tablestore trigger, you can automatically connect Stream with Function Compute, allowing custom program logic in computing functions to automatically process data modifications in Tablestore tables.

 Scenarios